-In total this study will enrol 300, 6-17 year olds across the UK.
+In total this study will enrol 300 children and young people across the UK.

-- Participants will be allocated to two doses of either the ChAdOx1 nCoV-19 or a licensed vaccine (MenB) that will be used as a 'control' for comparison - Participants and their parents/guardians will not be told which vaccine course they are receiving - 5 blood tests will be taken over the course of a year from your child's arm to look at immune responses to the vaccine - For all participants there will be a e-diary to complete for up to 28 days following vaccination - Participants will be enrolled in the study for one year
+- Participants will be randomised to two doses of either the ChAdOx1 nCoV-19 or a licensed vaccine (MenB) that will be used as a 'control' for comparison.
+We will not be able to tell you which vaccine you are receiving, because this study is investigating the side-effects associated with the vaccine and we do not want reporting to be biased - Participants and their parents/guardians will not be told which vaccine course they are receiving - 5 blood tests will be taken over the course of a year to check if there are any problems and to look at immune responses to the vaccine - For all participants there will be a diary to complete for up to 28 days following vaccination - Participants will be enrolled in the study for one year - •